 “He is a tall boy but still very mobile, good at dribbling and stuff like that," Klopp says.
 "But now we need to make sure he finds the right moment to pass the ball - and dribbling is not for dribbling, it’s to change the situation in a better way and then to pass the ball.

 “But it’s easier to train that than to show somebody how to dribble, which is quite natural.
 It’s cool.
 Physical-wise he is good and has talent as well, but there is a long way to go."

 This season, Jones has moved from Under-18s football to Under-23s.
 It has not been an easy transition - Critchley's side lack a goalscorer and have generally been underwhelming so far.
-Jones is a regular starter, but even he has struggled at times.
-Liverpool currently sit eighth in the Premier League 2 table having won just three of their 10 league games, though on Wednesday evening they begin their Premier League International Cup campaign against Villarreal at Kirkby.
+Even Jones has struggled at times.
+Liverpool currently sit seventh in the Premier League 2 table having won just five of their 13 league games

 As for the longer term, we can expect to see much, much more from this assured, hugely-talented youngster.
 At 17, he's had a taste of what could lie ahead if his application is correct.

 “Every young lad’s dream is to break into the first team," he said back in August.
 "But saying that, if I want to catch the eye of the manager as an attacking player, I definitely think I’ll need a lot more goals and a lot more assists.

 “You see with Mane, Salah, Firmino, they’re causing teams a big problem and scoring a lot of goals.
 If I want to get the breakthrough and catch his eye, I need to be matching that.”